 And finally, Windhoek.
 Despite being a city there are hiking opportunities nearby.
 The Daan Viljoen Game Park is home to the Sweet Thorn Trail.
 On this you will walk through the Khomas Hochland mountains.
 There’s a 32km trail which is available year round.
 It takes 2 days and you can sleep in a hut at the halfway point.
-The landscapes vary a lot and you also walk on farm roads and often have the chance to buy meat, bread and drinks from the farmers.
+The landscapes vary a lot, you walk on some farm roads and you may have the chance to buy meat, bread and drinks from the farmers along the way.

 It all depends on what you are doing and where you are going but here are some thoughts to muse over.